Skip to content

 ->reorderable(false);

 Rows stack by default — each row is a full block of stacked fields.
 Call ->table() to lay rows out as a table instead.
-The columns come from the first block’s schema, a shared header of those field labels sits above the rows, and each cell renders the input alone (the field’s own label moves up into the header).
-A row of any other block type spans the full width below the header rather than fitting the columns.
+The columns come from the first template’s schema, a shared header of those field labels sits above the rows, and each cell renders the input alone (the field’s own label moves up into the header).
+A row of any other type spans the full width below the header rather than fitting the columns.

 Builder::make('items', 'Line items')

-Block::make('product')->label('Product line')->schema([
+RowTemplate::make('product')->label('Product line')->schema([

 TextInput::make('product', 'Product'),